 Even if a school already holds a license covering most of the major Hollywood studios, it is important to be aware that multiple licenses are required to ensure broad motion picture copyright compliance.
-The Umbrella License for Schools provides annual copyright coverage for 20th Century Fox and more than 1,000 educational, children’s, documentary, foreign, and specialty producers including Scholastic Entertainment, History Channel, Discovery Channel, HIT Entertainment, and many more!
+The Umbrella License for Schools provides annual copyright coverage for nearly 750 studios and producers, including 20th Century Fox along with educational, children’s, documentary, foreign, and specialty producers such as Scholastic Entertainment, History Channel, Discovery Channel, and many more!

 In addition, with the Umbrella License, schools gain copyright coverage for high quality Spanish-language motion pictures from EGEDA, a non-profit association and collection society representing hundreds of Spanish and Latin American producers.

 Want to show favorites like Ice Age: Collision Course, Maze Runner: The Death Cure, Scrat: Spaced Out, or The Sound of Music as a special treat?
 Secure the Umbrella License.

 For more specific Umbrella License coverage details including a complete list of motion picture companies represented and popular titles covered, view or download the following reports.